luismiguelcasadodiaz/NetPractice/README.md

   + 2nd, chose an IP for interface R1 (last-> 061.240.134.254),
   + 3rd, add it to host A's route table as next-hop for default destination
   + 4th, set in router's route table default destination to internal interface R1
-  + 5th, set in router's route table local networl broadcast destinatin  (21.240.134.225/25) to internet interface R2.
+  + 5th, set in router's route table local network broadcast destinatin  (21.240.134.255/25) to internet interface R2.

 ### level 07